top of page

 1974

 The Hall moved to the Ilam campus close to the University.
-The first "guests" were Commonwealth games competitors who stayed in January 1974 for those games.
+The first "residents" were Commonwealth games competitors who stayed in January 1974 for those games.

 2022

-With the ever-changing landscape of residential accommodation, the Hall rebrands itself as Arcady Hall.
-‘Arcady’ comes from the word Arcadia, meaning 'rustic paradise'.
-We can’t think of a better way to describe the hall than a rustic paradise – a place that is caring, accepting and fun, with a mix of traditional and new and exciting events.
+, The Hall rebranded itself as Arcady Hall.
+‘Arcady’ comes from the word Arcadia, meaning 'rustic paradise' or 'pastoral harmony'.
+We can’t think of a better way to describe the hall than a a place that is caring, accepting and fun, with a mix of traditional, new and exciting events.
 Arcady is more than bricks and mortar, it’s home!

 Vision